 Growing up in Southern Italy, my mother, who had been raised in the U.S. years prior, would often tell my sister and I stories about Thanksgiving.
 “There’s always a giant turkey,” she would explain to us, and everyone expresses what he or she is thankful for.
 I must admit, in hindsight, my eight or nine year old self didn’t much grasp the concept of this Holiday.
 For one thing, turkeys are rare in Italy, so I had never seen one, let alone stuffed!
 Picturing one roasted was a bit hard!
 And why a day to say thanks?
 Can’t it be said every day?
 Despite my somewhat hesitation towards the Holiday, I was very much looking forward to it in 1988, our first year in the States.
 My mom, whose heart had always longed to return to Boston, was very excited about it, and eager to teach us what this Holiday meant.
 It was her favorite one after all, and it would soon become mine as well.

-Gaining some popularity in Italy as La Festa Del Ringrazziamento, Thanksgiving still remains to me very much an American holiday, as American as it gets!
+Gaining some popularity in Italy as La Festa Del Ringrazziamento, Thanksgiving still remains very much an American holiday, as American as it gets!
 History suggests that the Pilgrims and Puritans, having settled in modern day Plymouth, MA from England, were celebrating a particularly good harvest.
 To celebrate a period of fasting and lack, a feast was born, one lasting several days!
 And what better way to celebrate than with food and family?
 They had a lot in common with Italians!

 I am often asked if my family and I eat turkey on Thanksgiving.
 I think they expect me to say no, but of course we do!
 After all these years living here, our cultures have fully blended and “the giant turkey” my mom used to talk about in Italy gets an Italian makeover.
 Our sides, or contorni, are traditional Italian dishes, (sorry cranberry sauce, no room for you at our Italian table!) and the meal typically ends with an Italian dessert or two.
 I apologize in advance to the apple pie lovers reading this, but you will not find apple pie on our table, let alone pumpkin!

 Here are a few ideas on how to “Italianize” your Thanksgiving this year.